 If an extensible binding is applied to an element with maximum cardinality > 1, the binding applies to all the elements.
 (Terminology Binding Extensible)

-• This structure, by being 0..*, allows servers to send concepts, not in the required ValueSet.
+By being 0..*, thie structure permits servers to send concepts not in the required ValueSet.

 Alternate codes may be provided in addition to the standard codes defined in required or extensible ValueSets.
-The alternate codes are called “translations”.
-These translations may be equivalent to or narrower in meaning than the standard concept code.
+These alternate codes are called "translations".
+They may be equivalent to or narrower in meaning than the standard concept code.

 Example of multiple translations for Body Weight concept code.